What a Joint Sponsor for a Green Card Application Should Know

-An I-864 joint sponsor may become necessary when a U.S. citizen or lawful permanent resident petitioner files an affidavit of support, but finds that their earnings do not sufficiently exceed the poverty guidelines.
+An I-864 joint sponsor may become necessary when a U.S. citizen or lawful permanent resident petitioner files an affidavit of support, but finds that their earnings or assets do not sufficiently exceed the poverty guidelines.

-A joint sponsor signs a legally binding contract with the United States government in which they pledge that they will take responsibility for financially supporting the intending immigrant, along with the primary affidavit of support sponsor.
+A joint sponsor signs a legally binding contract with the United States government in which they pledge that they will take responsibility for financially supporting the intending immigrant, along with the primary affidavit of support sponsor, as necessary.

 2. Who can be a joint sponsor?

 Generally, a joint sponsor is someone who has a relationship with the green card applicant.
 This is likely, because the joint sponsor becomes the financial backup for the green card recipient.
 Nevertheless, it is fine to be a joint sponsor even if she or he doesn’t have solid relationship with the green card applicant.

 Not sure if you are eligible to be an I-864 sponsor or joint sponsor?
 Schedule a consultation with a skilled immigration attorney for $100 only!

 3. What are the obligations of a joint sponsor?

-The obligations of a joint sponsor are the same as that of any I-864 affidavit of support sponsor.
+The obligations of a joint sponsor are the same as that of any I-864 affidavit of support sponsor, including:

 Repayment of Public Charge Benefits